-Texan and southern fallout shelter/civil defense guru Eric Green has an excellent site that includes civil defense history, some fallout shelter tours from his area, information on air raid/warning sirens, as well as historical documents and photographs from the civil defense era.
+Texan and southern fallout shelter/civil defense enthusiast Eric Green has a site that includes civil defense history, some fallout shelter tours from his area, information on air raid/warning sirens, as well as historical documents and photographs from the civil defense era.
 A must look for anybody interested in civil defense.
-This is one of the first sites I ever found related to fallout shelters and I have been a frequent visitor since.
+This is one of the first sites I ever found related to fallout shelters and I have been a visitor since.

 Michigan resident Eric Laskowski has an extensive site on civil defense history in the Michigan area, including several tours of fallout shelters and remaining signs. fallout shelters maps from Detroit and surrounding areas, and other civil defense pictures.
 Excellent site.

 Two extensive sites run and maintained by cold war civilian and war veterans.
 Both sites are packed with historical civil defense documents and associated stories.
 On Conelrad Adjacent, you’ll even find the history of the fallout shelter sign, and my personal favorite, a page called Fallout Shelter Sign Cameos, which include pictures from movies and television shows that fallout shelter signs appeared in.
 (Second, more updated Facebook page with cameos here).